-After the drugs are prepared and checked in the pharmacy, they are delivered to the chemotherapy suite or inpatient ward.
+After the drugs are prepared and checked in the pharmacy, they are delivered to the chemotherapy suite.
 Two nurses then perform independent final checks to make sure that it is your chemotherapy and that the label matches your doctor's order.